eraofchaos/eraofchaos.github.io/units/Bone Dragon.md

  **talk3:** I stand fast for my home and my country!

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94307

- **Name:** Ghost Dragon
+ **Awaking Name:** Ghost Dragon

- **Description:** The rotten sinister bones are the end of others, but the cradle of the Wight and a hotbed of his rebirth.
+ **Awaking Description:** The rotten sinister bones are the end of others, but the cradle of the Wight and a hotbed of his rebirth.
 The spurs of the wings, the sharp cold of the claws, the sorrowful roar, even if the death cannot dissipate the panic.